-The SVSP includes the following features that would minimize the SVSP's operational emissions containing ROG, NOx, $PM{10}$ , $PM{2.5}$ and CO. the following measures are required to reduce the generation of these operational emissions:
+The CSP includes the following features that would minimize the CSP's operational emissions containing ROG, NOx, PM{10} , $PM{2.5}$ and CO. the following measures are required to reduce the generation of these operational emissions:

-- Class I bikeway system to provide convenient pedestrian/bicycle connections throughout the plan area - Class II and III on-street bikeway system - Development of village nodes that provide services proximate to residential areas to reduce reliance on the automobile

-- Design streets to maximize connectivity - Provision of park and ride lots, and right of way for future bus rapid transit.
+- Land use plan with compact form and higher density uses, consistent with the SACOG Blueprint and the City's Blueprint Implementation Strategies, proximate to transit services, schools and parks. - Class I bikeway system to provide convenient pedestrian/bicycle connections throughout the plan area with linkages to the City's existing bikeway system. - Class II and III on-street bikeway system - Development of a commercial and business professional center that provide services proximate to residential areas to reduce reliance on the automobile - Streets designed to maximize connectivity - Provision of a park and ride lot, bus transfer station, bus stops, and right of way for future bus rapid transit.